PaxInstruments/t400d-modules/moduleIdeas/t400d-modules.md

 See http://shieldlist.org/cutedigi/smoke

 ### Endocer
+__Status:__  In discovery phase
+__Evaluation:__ Not a good early product __Requirements:__  To be useful we may want to have the encoder on a cable.

 Discrete module that detects rotary or other encoding.
+We can only do this if we have interrup pins on for each module.
+This would be simple to implement.
+However, this component is not well aligned with the concept of lab instrumentation.

 ### 433/434/315 MHz receiver
-__Candidacy:__ poor
+__Status:__  In discovery phase
+__Evaluation:__ Poor candidate
+__Requirements:__ To be useful this require a transmitter.

 Discrete module for radio transmitting/receiving.
 The transmitters are smaller than the receivers, so that may be the best module to start with.